My dark chocolate ganache tart recipe is an easy and elegant indulgence ~ a chocolate-lover’s dessert for any occasion, any time of year.

 - For a lighter version of whipped cream try my whipped Yogurt.

-- A simple, tart berry sauce also goes great with chocolate and offsets the intensity of the ganache (if you’re into that kind of thing).
+- A simple, tart berry sauce also goes great with chocolate and offsets the intensity of the ganache.
 Most stores carry fresh berries year round, and it’s worth the splurge for a special occasion.
 I especially love a fresh raspberry sauce with dark chocolate.
 Use frozen berries if you like.

-- A drizzle of caramel sauce would really take it over the top.
+- A drizzle of caramel sauce really takes this chocolate ganache tart over the top.

 - Ina Garten’s Chocolate Cake Recipe